loui-gh/get_next_line/README.md

 The norminette requires that we use no more than 5 functions per .c file, and the project stipulated that we turn in just two .c files.
 I used a lot of my functions from libft and amended ft_strlen to be able to differentiate between EOF and '\n' using a flag.

-It took me two months to finish this project.
-I don't like my code because there are too many lines of code for what the function actually does.
-With the knowledge gained from this project, I hope to code more efficiently next time.